perplorm/perplorm.github.io/_posts/2025-06-04-perpl-release.markdown

 You will still find a lot of places where there are still links to the original Propel repositories but those will be gradually replaced over time with according links for ❊ Perpl ❊.

 Also, as you might find, we are still experimenting with branding.

+### Features

+Some of the new and improved features below:

+- Runs successfully tested for PHP 8.4
+- Improved type-preserving
+- Code cleanup for better readability and maintainabilty
+- Performance improvements
+- Enhanced filter system for easier performing complex queries
+- New and improved behaviors
+- Added option for importing multiple user-contributed behaviors from the same (user) repo
+- Deprecation of some old internal methods

+For the (few) BC-breaking changes and more detailed information on new and updated features, please visit <https://github.com/mringler/perpl>

 ### Download